spotify/dh-virtualenv/doc/tutorial.rst

 .. code-block:: bash

-   sudo apt-get install devscripts python-virtualenv git  # Install needed packages git clone https://github.com/spotify/dh-virtualenv.git # Clone Git repository cd dh-virtualenv                                       # Move into the repository sudo mk-build-deps -ri                                 # This will install build dependencies dpkg-buildpackage -us -uc                              # Build the *dh-virtualenv* package
+   sudo apt-get install devscripts python-virtualenv git equivs # Install needed packages git clone https://github.com/spotify/dh-virtualenv.git       # Clone Git repository cd dh-virtualenv                                             # Move into the repository sudo mk-build-deps -ri                                       # This will install build dependencies dpkg-buildpackage -us -uc -b                                 # Build the *dh-virtualenv* package

    # and finally, install it (you might have to solve some
    # dependencies when doing this):